dkvz/garde-theme/README.md

 Will populate the "dist" folder with the website files.

+## Note about the backend
+The contact form depends on a weird backend form that I use because I'm against serverless services for religious reasons.

-# Code Style
+## Code Style
 * Tab -> 2 spaces
 * Semicolons
 * Use ES6 for Webpack config, imports, Handlebars helpers
 * Use ES5 for all the rest
 * Use CamelCase except for attribute names and CSS classes

+I made the translateBlock.js Handlebars helper so that I would not have HTML inside locales.json.
+It's a weird requirement I made up in my head for some reason, don't judge me.

-# TODO
+## TODO
-[X] Add text shadow to the headline.
+- [x] Add text shadow to the headline.
-[ ] Add animations for the stuff in the hero for the index page.
+- [ ] Add animations for the stuff in the hero for the index page.
-[ ] Test the font sizes with the responsive tool of browsers.
+- [x] Test the font sizes with the responsive tool of browsers.
-[ ] The shadow on the image-bg-overlay should be inward, not outward.
+- [ ] The shadow on the image-bg-overlay should be inward, not outward.
-[ ] Why am I using bootstrap?
+- [ ] Why am I using bootstrap?
-[ ] My contact form backend thingy has to be behind HTTPS or it won't work.
+- [ ] My contact form backend thingy has to be behind HTTPS or it won't work.
-[ ] Add browser check for flex support, redirect to old site otherwise.
+- [ ] Add browser check for flex support, redirect to old site otherwise.
-[ ] Check if the bootstrap JS from npm is using ES6, because if it is, I might as well add Babel.
+- [x] Check if the bootstrap JS from npm is using ES6, because if it is, I might as well add Babel.
-[ ] Add a parameter to add a prefix to page titles, something like "Contact | ", only if that parameter is present.
+- [x] Add a parameter to add a prefix to page titles, something like "Contact | ", only if that parameter is present.
-[ ] Add all the webroot stuff, mostly the favicon, maybe a sitemap.
+- [x] Add all the webroot stuff, mostly the favicons
+- [ ] Add a sitemap
-[ ] Add OpenGraph tags.
+- [ ] Add OpenGraph tags.
-[ ] Stick the footer to bottom.
+- [ ] Stick the footer to bottom.
 I think that can be done with flex, check how I did it on my website.
-[X] Add FontAwesome, I think I can just import the SCSS.
+- [x] Add FontAwesome, I think I can just import the SCSS.
-[ ] Now that I got FontAwesome I might as well use icons in...
+- [ ] Now that I got FontAwesome I might as well use icons in...
 Places.

-## About FontAwesome
+### About FontAwesome
 Bootstrap doesn't have a spinner so I also included the font awesome SCSS because I need it at least for the spinner...

-# Templating
+## Templating
 **NB**: I now regret picking handlebars because you have to write helpers for pretty much anything with that template engine, and since I'm only using it on the Node side I don't care that it's very light.
 Oh well.

 There is a webpack loader for Handlebar templates: